KTTU-TV: Construction and diocesan ownership

-In 1980, the Federal Communications Commission received four applications proposing new commercial television stations on channel 18 in Tucson.
+In 1980, the Federal Communications Commission (FCC) received four applications proposing new commercial television stations on channel 18 in Tucson.
 Tucson Telecasting, a subsidiary of McKinnon Broadcasting (one part-owner, Clinton D. McKinnon, had owned KVOA-TV from 1955 to 1962); National Group Telecommunications, whose owners were busy building KSTS in San Jose, California; and Alden Communications Group all made bids, as did the Roman Catholic Diocese of Tucson.
 While the three companies, all with out-of-state interests, eyed independent stations that would primarily compete with regional independent KZAZ, the diocese was motivated to file an application because its own studies found that a cable television channel would reach fewer homes.
 Its application proposed mostly religious programming, and the diocese boasted that it would be the first in the country to directly own a television station.

 The diocese almost dropped out months later when it indicated interest in noncommercial reserved channel 27.
 However, it stayed with the channel 18 application and, after a settlement agreement with McKinnon, came out the winner in March 1983.
 The call sign KDTU was chosen, and studios were built on North 6th Avenue in Tucson.
 Original proposals called for a station heavy on community involvement and also catering to the majority-Hispanic diocese.
 Fred Allison, a market veteran from KVOA, was tapped to help program the new station; the chief engineer was a priest, the Rev. Michael Bucciarelli.
 As it turned out, KDTU would be more secular than it had ever planned.

 Tucson's independent television market was in the middle of rapid change.
 Nearly immediately after KDTU went on the air on December 31, 1984, in a debut marred by transmitter problems, Tucson got its second new station in a week: KPOL (channel 40).
 (The two stations shared the same transmitter site in the Tucson Mountains, a 150 ft mast painted sky blue to reduce its visual impact in an attempt to mollify property owners, and both faced unexpected setbacks getting electric service.)
 Despite this, the diocese projected its new station would break even within three or four years after an initial $3 million investment.